Red Sox vs. Yankees Predictions & Picks - September 14

 Red Sox vs. Yankees Predictions & Picks: Odds, Moneyline, Spread - September 14

-Thursday's game between the Boston Red Sox (73-72) and the New York Yankees (73-72) at Fenway Park is expected to be a tight matchup, as our computer prediction projects a final score of 6-4, with the Red Sox taking home the win.
-First pitch is at 1:35 PM ET on September 14.
+Thursday's contest features the Boston Red Sox (74-72) and the New York Yankees (73-73) facing off at Fenway Park (on September 14) at 7:15 PM.
+This matchup, according to our computer prediction, will result in a 5-4 win for the Red Sox, who is slightly favored based on our model.

+The Yankees will look to Clarke Schmidt (9-8) against the Red Sox and Nick Robertson (0-1).

 Red Sox vs. Yankees Game Info & Odds